Merzasphor/MWSE/docs/source/lua/guide/development-workflows.rst

 - A clean Morrowind install, hereafter referred to as the Morrowind-Dev install.
 - A `Wrye Mash`_ install linked to the Mororwind-Dev install.
-- `Visual Studio Code`_ with the Lua AutoComplete extension installed.
+- `Visual Studio Code`_ with the LuaCoderAssist extension installed.
 - A current set of MWSE LuaCoderAssist AutoComplete files.
 These can be downloaded from the `Morrowind Modding Discord`_ MWSE channel.

 To setup this environment, do the following: